In the District, Source of Income Discrimination is Race Discrimination Too

 Last month, the Urban Institute released the results of a study, funded by the U.S. Department of Housing and Urban Development (HUD), that used matched pair testing to examine discrimination against housing voucher holders in five cities across the United States, including Washington, D.C.
 In a series of tests, 15 percent of landlords in D.C. denied housing to voucher holders and an additional 14 percent only accepted vouchers with conditions—such as income or work requirements—or were unsure of their policy.
 Considering the antidiscrimination laws in the District, these numbers should be closer to zero and suggest concerning implications for fair housing.
 Further, they need to be interpreted within the context of a long, damaging history of race discrimination and segregation in housing.

 The Urban Institute study was unable to fully examine the impact of race, but race is a critical variable to consider when examining source of income discrimination, particularly in Washington, D.C.
 In the study, testers presented as “non-Hispanic white females” to investigate whether landlords would accept housing vouchers.
-In D.C. especially, this group of testers was not representative of the racial makeup of actual housing voucher holders.
+In D.C. especially, this group of testers was not representative of the racial makeup of actual housing voucher holders, health insurance and .
 The researchers took care to note that the “results do not account for any potential racial bias of landlords talking with prospective tenants.
 Therefore, D.C.’s overall denial rate could be a conservative estimate.”

 Nationwide, 69 percent of housing voucher holders are racial minorities.
 But in the District, over 90 percent of voucher holders are African American, despite making up only 48 percent of the city’s population.
 Fifteen percent of all African American renter households in D.C. use vouchers, compared to less than 1 percent of white renter households.
 These figures are inextricably linked to a long history of housing policies that fostered wealth building for white families in neighborhoods rich with opportunity and often relegated African American families to exploitative, substandard renting conditions in high poverty neighborhoods starved of resources.
 As a result, it is 71 times more likely that a landlord’s denial of a housing voucher will exclude African American renters than white renters in the District.
 With this impact as evidence, it’s clear that discrimination against housing voucher holders in D.C. is race discrimination.